rafacore/find-games/README.md

 After the project is cloned you just need to go in your project’s folder using the commands terminal, then simply run it.

-npm install - to install the dependencies in the project npm start – to run the app.
+npm install - to install the dependencies in the project. npm start – to run the app.

 Open http://localhost:3000 to view it in the browser.